AlexParamonov/processor/README.md

 Processor::ProcessRunner::Threads.new 5
 ```

-Recomended to call it using a Processor::Thread :
+Recommended to call it using a Processor::Thread :
 ``` ruby
 Processor::Thread.new(migration).run_in_threads 5
 ```